One of the best Japanese YouTube channels is Sony’s The First Take.

 Watch him below.

-You’ll find commentary about other The First Take performances on Leo Sigh.
+You can also find other superb The First Take performances on Leo Sigh.